onlabsorg/swan-js/docs/swan.md

 The subcontexting can be also used as an alternative way to access names defined inside a namespace.
 In the example above, the expression `ns.z` will indeed resolve to the value of `z` inside the namespace `ns`.

+The subcontexting operation can be used also the define child namespaces.
+For example, `ns.{u:1, v:2, w:3}` will resolve to a namespace that has `ns` as parent.

 If the left-hand operand `X` of a `X.Y` operation is not a  Namespace, the `.` operation returns `undefined('SubcontextingOperation', X, Y)`.